Answers to our most Frequently Asked Questions by our community

 Why do you have so many officers?

-- There are 6 Fire officers.
-The Fire Chief, one commander on each shift and two other Lieutenants.
-This is to ensure that there is always an officer in charge at all incidents.
+- There are 4 Fire officers.
+The Fire Chief, one Captain and two Lieutenants.
+We try to ensure that there is always an officer in charge at all incidents.

 Is there a policy or law that requires any specific number of personnel to man a fire truck for a response?